l0ser140/GDScript-formatter/README.md

 Here are the most important directories and files in the project:

 - `src/`: Contains the Rust code to compile and run the formatter using the CLI.
-It's currently a simple wrapper around the Topiary command line program, but later it could use Topiary as a library instead to pack everything into a simple binary
+It's currently a simple wrapper around the Topiary command line program, but later it could use Topiary as a library instead to pack everything into a simple binary.
 - `tests/`: Contains test files for the formatter.
-It has input files with unformatted GDScript code and expected output files that the formatter should produce when run on the input files
+It has input files with unformatted GDScript code and expected output files that the formatter should produce when run on the input files.
 - `queries/`: Contains the Topiary formatting rules for GDScript.
-The `gdscript.scm` file is where you define how GDScript code should be formatted based on Tree Sitter queries and Topiary features to mark nodes/patterns for formatting
+The `gdscript.scm` file is where you define how GDScript code should be formatted based on Tree Sitter queries and Topiary features to mark nodes/patterns for formatting.
-- `config/`: Contains configuration files for Topiary - basically a small file that tells Topiary how to run the formatter for GDScript
+- `config/`: Contains configuration files for Topiary - basically a small file that tells Topiary how to run the formatter for GDScript.
-- `docs/`: This folder will compile images and recaps or cheat sheets with some tricks to help when working with tree sitter queries and topiary.
+- `docs/`: This folder will compile images and recaps or cheat sheets with some tricks to help when working with Tree Sitter queries and Topiary.

 ## Installing and running the formatter